Tamna: Legends of founding

 There is no discovered historical record of the founding or early history of Tamna.
 One legend tells that the three divine founders of the country—Go (고), Yang (양), and Bu (부)—emerged from three holes in the ground in the 24th century BC.
 These holes, known as the Samseonghyeol (삼성혈), are still preserved in Jeju City.

-According to legend, after Yang Eulna (양을나/楊乙那) came to Jeju Island, a semi-mythical box washed up on the shore of the island.
-Yang Ul-la searched in the box and found three women, horses, cows, and agricultural seeds such as rice, corn, grain, millet, barley, and bamboo.
+According to legend, after Yang Eul-na (양을나/良乙那) came to Jeju Island, a box washed up on the shore of the island.
+Yang Eul-na searched in the box and found three women, horses, cows, and agricultural seeds such as rice, corn, grain, millet, barley, and bamboo.
 From these beginnings, the three men established the kingdom of Tamna.
 He is regarded as the legendary ancestor of Yang Tang, the founder of the Jeju Yang bon-gwan.